-0362 HUMAN PHYSIOLOGY
+0362 HUMAN ANATOMY AND PHYSIOLOGY

 Description: This course is an in-depth study of the structure and function of human body systems.
-Through inquiry, students will refine their laboratory skills and develop a conceptual understanding of the human body.
-Students will participate in dissection of preserved specimens, explore current health topics such as the cause and prevention of disease, acquire health occupational skills, and gain insight into various health and medical careers.
+Through 3-Dimensional teaching and learning strategies, students will refine their laboratory skills and develop a conceptual understanding of the human body.
+Students will participate in dissection of preserved specimens, explore current health topics such as the cause and prevention of disease, and acquire health occupational skills.
+Prerequisites: Biology